prateekkumarweb/prateekkumar.in-archive/content/post/experience-at-utokyo.md

 ## The University of Tokyo

 The University of Tokyo, Hongo campus is a beautiful place.
 The campus has some of the oldest yet modern looking buildings.
 There is a small pond (Sanshiro pond) inside the university campus.
-It has two co-op stores to buy souvenirs.
-It has a Lawson store and Lawson 100 (Here you get most of the items for 108 yen) inside.
+There are two co-op stores to buy souvenirs.
+There is a Lawson store and a Lawson 100 (Here you get most of the items for 108 yen) inside.
 Outside the university, there are a few Indian restaurants (especially needed if you are a vegetarian).
 There is also University Chuo dining hall if you want to get food at an affordable price (I ate here only once during my stay).
 The University has a big library.
 There is Shirucafe (you can get free coffee here) for international students outside the University.

 ## Internship